Endomorphism algebras and Hecke algebras for reductive p-adic groups: Classification of irreducible representations

 The analogy between \eqref{eq:8.22} and \eqref{eq:8.23} is our compatibility with the extended Langlands classification.
 The construction of $\zeta_u$ also works in the other direction (with $\zeta_{P,t}^{-1}$), so it is bijective.
 Since $\zeta_u$ is built from operations that do not change anything in $Z(\sigma \otimes u)$, it preserves the $Z(\sigma \otimes u)$-characters of representations. \end{proof}

 A canonical choice for the bijection $\zeta_{P,t}$ in the above proof is provided by \cite[Theorem 6.2]{SolHecke}.
 By that and \cite[Proposition 6.10]{SolHecke}, the map $\zeta_u$ is canonical once the 2-cocycle $\natural_u$ has been fixed.
 But, there is one caveat.
-Namely, \cite{SolHecke} deals with all parameter functions $k : R \to \R_{\geq 0}$, except for root systems type $F_4$, for those only certain positive parameter functions are analysed.
-It seems that all the parameters functions $k_u$ occurring in this paper are among those investigated in \cite{SolHecke}, but this has not yet been worked out.
+Namely, \cite{SolHecke} deals with all parameter functions $k : R \to \R_{\geq 0}$, except for root systems of type $F_4$, for those only certain positive parameter functions are analysed.
+In the sequel \cite{SolParam} we show that all the parameter functions $k_u$ occurring in this paper are among those investigated in \cite{SolHecke}.

 For any $w \in W(M,\sigma,X_\nr (M))$, conjugation with $\mc T_w$ in $\End_G (I_P^G (E_B)) \otimes_B K(B)$ defines an isomorphism

 Recall from Lemma \ref{lem:8.5} that $\C [W(M,\mc O)_{\sigma \otimes u},\natural_u]$ is embedded in\\ $\C [W(M,\sigma,X_\nr (M))_u,\natural]$ as the span of $W(M,\sigma,X_\nr (M))_u$.
 Thus Ad$(\mc T_w)$ can be transferred to an algebra isomorphism